yooper/your-rapport/README.md

 Please consider supporting this project with a [pro license](https://buy.stripe.com/4gM5kDbRcgWW8d7gLedAk00).

+Check out the wiki for more in depth information.

 ### Getting Started
 After installing the Chrome extension from https://chromewebstore.google.com/detail/your-rapport/clkaalonjdkliiaadkgodlfbiipidjmn, "Your Rapport" will automatically be ready to collect.